Images

 Kraftfile

-The file is simple: it defines the start cmd, instructs kraft to build the root filesystem with a Dockerfile, and specifies the python3.12 runtime.
+It defines the start command, instructs the unikraft CLI to build the root filesystem, and specifies the base-compat

 The Dockerfile itself for the app looks as follows: